mads-obrien/mads-obrien.github.io/_projects/1-arcfootprint.md

 </details>

 ---
-A **drop-down menu** in the GUI lets the user select the **observation season as a proxy for atmospheric boundary layer height**.
-The height of the boundary layer can change dramatically throughout the year and is an significant parameter in the calculation of flux footprints.
-I provide a simple dictionary that inserts a suitable estimate for BLH based on observation season.
+A **drop-down menu** in the GUI lets the user select the **observation season as a proxy for atmospheric boundary layer height** (BLH).
+The height of the boundary layer can change dramatically throughout the year and is a significant parameter in the calculation of flux footprints.
+I created a simple key:value dictionary that selects a suitable BLH estimate to be used in the flux footprint function, based on observation season.

 <details><summary markdown="span">View code snippet...</summary>